She Shoots Straight

-She Shoots Straight (皇家女將, alternately Lethal Lady) is a 1990 Hong Kong action film directed by Corey Yuen and starring Sammo Hung and Joyce Godenzi.
+She Shoots Straight (皇家女將, alternately Lethal Lady) is a 1990 Hong Kong crime action film directed by Corey Yuen, and written by Yuen, Barry Wong and Yuen Kai-chi.
+It stars Joyce Godenzi, Carina Lau and Sammo Hung.
+The film was released theatrically in Hong Kong on 4 July 1990.

 Story

 She Shoots Straight turns on three plot axes.
 The first concerns the complications of a workplace romance and marriage between a dedicated policewoman “Mina Kao” (Joyce Godenzi) and her supervisor “Huang Tsung-pao” (Tony Leung).
 The second theme concerns opposition by the Huang family to the couple's impending union.
 Another policewoman, Mina's future sister-in-law “Chia Ling” (Carina Lau) is especially critical of apparent favoritism, and even makes a remark about her being Eurasian (this is not unique – a comparable epithet being made by Oshima's character to her guy opponent in “Close Escape”).
 The third axis provides a resolution as a gang of Vietnamese led by Yuan Hua (Yuen Wah) attempts a violent and risky robbery.
 After the gang is thwarted, a shootout ensues in which the police get the upper hand.
 Swearing revenge, Yuan Hua lays a counter-trap using Vietnamese jungle warfare devices.
 When Chia Ling – slighted over disciplinary action – impulsively investigates alone, she risks trouble.
 Mina and Tsung Po rescue her, but he is killed by a booby trap, dying in front of his sister and bride.
 United in their grief, the women must break the news to the Huang family at a celebration for their matriarch.
 This paves the way for a relatively straightforward vengeance sub-plot in which Mina and Chia Ling track the gang to a freighter in the harbor.
 In advance of reinforcements, they board the vessel to fight a life or death duel against gang members and crew wielding pistols, hatchets, knives or tools.